LG Display reports record fourth-quarter profits; panel prices seen rising further

-SEOUL South Korea's LG Display Co Ltd (034220.KS) said on Tuesday it reported a record fourth-quarter operating profit of 904.3 billion won ($778.33 million) due to a pickup in panel prices.
+SEOUL (Reuters) - South Korea's LG Display Co Ltd (034220.KS) said on Tuesday it reported a record fourth-quarter operating profit of 904.3 billion won ($778.33 million) due to a pickup in panel prices.

 The world's biggest liquid crystal display (LDC) maker said the profit was caused by the upward trend of panel prices and a favorable foreign exchange rate.